FAQ

 What is regression window length?

-Regression window length is the number of recent quarterly observations used to fit the forecast trend.
+Regression window length is the number of recent quarterly observations used by the plain linear regression forecast model.

 What does Reset UI settings do?

-It does not change your account role or your batch limit.
+It does not change your account role or your calculation quota.

 Model Limitations